daveho/t5740router/hdmod.md

 <div class="image">
 <a href="img/pic08_panel_mounted_rot.jpg"><img src="img/pic08_panel_mounted_rot_sm.jpg"></a>
 <div class="caption">Panel in place.
 All that remains is to put the screws back in, and then attach the expansion chassis.
-Most of the SATA cable ends up in the expansion chassis, so some care is required to route it where it won't touch something it shouldn't (like the heat sink on the network card.)</div>
+Most of the SATA cable ends up in the expansion chassis, so some care is required to route it where it won't touch something it shouldn't (like the heat sink on the network card.)
+I tucked it alongside the hard drive.</div>
 </div>

 <div class="image">